According to CRN, the managed services market reached $145.3 billion in 2016 and “will grow at a rate of 10.8% to $245.5 billion by 2021.”

 When it comes right down to it, MSPs must keep their focus on value-added services and an up-to-date solutions stack.

 CompTIA, the world’s leading tech association, is spearheading this usage based service movement for MSPs.
 Annette Taber, CompTIA’s vice president of industry outreach, had this to say about their recent Business Apps Council launch, “Companies represented on the council come from the ‘as a service’ world, with applications and solutions delivered via the cloud and sold to customers as subscriptions.
 But while their route to market may differ from traditional channel companies, we believe there are many opportunities for the two to coexist and cooperate.
 Our goal is to identify opportunities for collaboration and create the tools to make it possible.”

 It’s an exciting time for MSPs.
-If you want to learn more about how Rev.io can help you scale your managed services businesses, reach out to our team any time.
+If you want to learn more about how our telecom billing platform can help you scale your managed services businesses and enrich your customer managed relationships, contact Rev.io at any time.